pyside/pyside2-setup/examples/scriptableapplication/README.md

 but there are common requirements that you need to take into
 consideration:

-* Make sure that a --standalone PySide2 package (bundled with Qt libraries) is installed into the current active Python environment (system or virtualenv)
+* Make sure that a --standalone PySide package (bundled with Qt libraries) is installed into the current active Python environment (system or virtualenv)
 * qmake has to be in your PATH:
-  * so that CMake find_package(Qt5) works (used for include headers),
+  * so that CMake find_package(Qt6 COMPONENTS Core) works (used for include headers),
   * used for building the application with qmake instead of CMake
-* use the same Qt version for building the example application, as was used for building PySide2, this is to ensure binary compatibility between the newly generated bindings libraries, the PySide2 libraries and the Qt libraries.
+* use the same Qt version for building the example application, as was used for building PySide, this is to ensure binary compatibility between the newly generated bindings libraries, the PySide libraries and the Qt libraries.

 For Windows you will also need:
 * a Visual Studio environment to be active in your terminal
 * Correct visual studio architecture chosen (32 vs 64 bit)
-* Make sure that your Qt + Python + PySide2 package + app build configuration
-  is the same (all Release, which is more likely, or all Debug).
+* Make sure that your Qt + Python + PySide package + app build configuration is the same (all Release, which is more likely, or all Debug).
-* Make sure that your Qt + Python + PySide2 package + app are built with the same version of MSVC, to avoid mixing of C++ runtime libraries.
+* Make sure that your Qt + Python + PySide package + app are built with the same version of MSVC, to avoid mixing of C++ runtime libraries.
-  In principle this means that if you use the python.org provided Python interpreters, you need to use MSVC2015 for Python 3 projects, and MSVC2008 for Python 2 projects.
-Which also means that you can't use official Qt packages, because none of the supported ones are built with MSVC2008.
+  In principle this means that if you use the python.org provided Python interpreters, you need to use MSVC2015 for Python 3 projects.

-Both build options will use the `pyside2_config.py` file to configure the project using the current PySide2/Shiboken6 installation (for qmake via pyside2.pri, and for CMake via the project CMakeLists.txt).
+Both build options will use the `pyside_config.py` file to configure the project using the current PySide/Shiboken installation (for qmake via pyside.pri, and for CMake via the project CMakeLists.txt).